George M. Cochran: Judicial career

 Since both Chief Justice John W. Eggleston and Justice Archibald C. Buchanan announced their retirements from the Supreme Court of Appeals on the same day, Governor Mills E. Godwin Jr. had two slots to fill.
-He had already promised his first appointment to that court to Attorney General Albertis Harrison (who had unsuccessfully defended the Massive Resistance cases in court).
+He had already promised his first appointment to that court to former Attorney General (1958-62) and Governor (1962-66) Albertis S. Harrison, Jr (who had unsuccessfully defended the Massive Resistance cases in court).
 From the list of attorneys suggested by the Virginia Bar Association, Godwin nominated Cochran to fill the other vacant seat.
-Fellow legislators approved his nomination in August 1969, and also elected him to a full 12-year term in 1973.
-Cochran retired from active service on the Court on his 75th birthday in 1987, but continued to sit as a retired Justice for many years.
+Fellow legislators approved his nomination in August 1969 and also elected him to a full 12-year term in 1973.
+Cochran retired from active service on the Court on his 75th birthday in 1987, but continued to sit for many years as a retired justice.

 In 1995, Cochran and his wife Lee were named Outstanding Virginians.

 Death and legacy

 Cochran died at his home in Staunton on Saturday, January 22, 2011, aged 98, and was buried at Staunton's Thornrose Cemetery after a service at Trinity Episcopal Church, on whose vestry he had served for many years.
 On March 24, 2011, Staunton's City Council renamed the City Court building the George M. Cochran Judicial Center in his honor.
 His papers may be at the Virginia Historical Society, along with those of his grandfather of the same name.